rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 ![timescale-database-to-useful-files.svg](/assets/images/2023-11-16-stationmanager/timescale-database-to-useful-files.svg)

-Now that all readings were stored in a single table in a workable format, I could link each sensor reading with its corresponding metadata, re-calibrate and filter out erroneous readings in only a few lines of `SQL`, the database language.
+Once all readings for all sensors were stored in a single table, I could link each sensor reading to its corresponding metadata, re-calibrate and filter out erroneous readings in only a few lines of `SQL`, the database language.

-What was not so straightforward, however, was making file exports fast -
+What was not so straightforward, however, was exporting files in the formats that I wanted -

 - Big queries can be slow.
-Asking a database for millions of readings can be slow since - unlike `pandas` - databases read from disk as well as memory
+Asking a database for millions of readings can be slow since - unlike `pandas` - databases read from disk as well as memory[^WWW].

+[^WWW]: Since they're careful with memory usage, this also means that a single database query won't use up all of a server's memory & crash it

 - Reformatting query results in `SQL` is hard, so I decided to query in batches & stream each batch through `Python` to reformat

-> Ideally I would reformat readings (from one reading per row to one column per sensor) in `Postgres` to avoid the `Python` performance hit, however, I just found it too hard.  `Postgres` has `crosstab`, but it didn't "fit" this use case (dynamic crosstabulations).
-Exporting to formats other than plain text files such as `zip` is also not well supported.
+> Ideally I would have liked to reformat readings in `Postgres` (from one reading per row to one column per sensor) to avoid the `Python` performance hit, however, reformatting is suprisingly hard in `Postgres`.
+I wanted to stream from `Postgres` into a `zip` file of multiple text files where each text file represents a different type of sensor (wind speed, direction etc).
+I found it too difficult to express this in `SQL`.

 How to speed up queries?

-I found out the hard way that if you don't have create appropriate indexes for your queries then they will take an age to run.  `TimescaleDB` wrote up [a very helpful blog on this topic]( https://www.timescale.com/blog/use-composite-indexes-to-speed-up-time-series-queries-sql-8ca2df6b3aaa/ ).
-What helped me the most was creating indexes, wrapping my queries in `EXPLAIN ANALYSE` & running them which let me see whether or not the query planner actually used them!
+I found out the hard way that if you don't create appropriate indexes for your queries then they will take forever to run.  `TimescaleDB` wrote up [a very helpful blog on this topic]( https://www.timescale.com/blog/use-composite-indexes-to-speed-up-time-series-queries-sql-8ca2df6b3aaa/ ).

+> I managed to improve performance quite a lot by wrapping my slow queries in `EXPLAIN ANALYSE` to see whether or not they actually used the indexes I created for them.

 How about exporting multiple sources in parallel?

-I found that I could use a task queue to run multiple queries at once.
+Once again, I found that I could use a task queue to run multiple queries at once, however, this task wasn't as straightforward since exporting millions of readings to a file is very CPU & RAM intensive -

-However, this introduces other complexities -

 How many workers should be in the task queue?

 > I found estimating the appropriate number of workers for the task queue to be somewhat of a fine art.
 I experimented with various numbers while watching resource usage to guess appropriate numbers.

-What if the database runs out of connections because the web application plus the workers in the task queue use them up?
+What if the database runs out of connections?

-> I ran into trouble when my task queue workers exhausted the `Postgres` connection pool which caused the connected web application to crash.
-I worked out that I could limit the number of connections by routing my `Postgres` connection through a connection pool via `PgBouncer`, which forces reusing connections rather than spinning up new ones.
-This helped but `Postgres` was still spinning up parallel workers to answer particular queries if the query planner decided this was necessary, so only after fiddling with `max_parallel_workers_per_gather` & `max_parallel_workers` in `postgresql.conf` was I able to manage connections.
+> The web applications and the workers both needed connections.
+I ran into trouble when my task queue workers exhausted the `Postgres` connection pool which caused the connected web application to crash.
+I worked out that I could limit the number of connections by routing my `Postgres` connection through a connection pool via `PgBouncer`, which forced reusing connections rather than spinning up new ones.
+This helped but wasn't enough.
+I found that `Postgres` was still spinning up parallel workers to answer particular queries if the query planner decided this was necessary, so only after fiddling with `max_parallel_workers_per_gather` & `max_parallel_workers` in `postgresql.conf` was I able to bring this under control.

-I still had complexity,  but I no longer needed to worry about -

-- Gluing databases together
-- Running out of memory - I'm looking at you `pandas`
-- Testing the system end-to-end

-At last I was able to fully test the data flow on sample data from all of the logger manufacturers we have used so far,  so I could guarantee the behaviour of importing, processing & exporting.
-Moreover,  if a new type of file comes along which the system cannot handle,  it can now be added to this "test suite" to be submitted alongside the corresponding code "patch".

-The complexity was at last manageable.

 ---